Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Methods

 \subsection{WAVE Model}

 Our model employs state-of-the-art deep learning~\citep{lecun2015deep,goodfellow2016deep} and foundation model~\cite{bommasani2021opportunities} techniques, structured into two main phases: contrastive learning~\citep{radford2021learning} and diffusion model training~\citep{rombach2022high}.
-Unlike approaches that merge semi-supervised training methods, our strategy benefits from progressive learning~\citep{rusu2016progressive}.
+Unlike approaches that rely on hybrid training schemes~\cite{scotti2024reconstructing}, our framework leverages a progressive learning framework for better fMRI foundation model adaption~\citep{rusu2016progressive}.
 We initiate with contrastive learning to refine initial insights, followed by the diffusion model phase for enhanced training.
 Decoding fMRI data poses significant challenges due to its complexity.
 To address this, we incorporate a pre-trained large fMRI foundation model\citep{thomas2022self}.
 In the contrastive learning stage, we integrate image labels as an additional modality, recognizing that label data alone may not provide comprehensive information.
 To bridge this gap, we employ prompt learning to enrich the text encoder with supplementary image and fMRI details.
 For the diffusion model training, we introduce a novel approach by employing a diffusion prior\citep{ramesh2022hierarchical,scotti2024reconstructing} to transform fMRI latent representations into image latent representations.
 This process is completed with a Pre-trained Versatile Diffusion Image Variation Decoder\citep{xu2023versatile}, which translates these image latent representations back into visual images.
 This methodology not only leverages advanced machine learning techniques but also introduces an innovative integration of fMRI data into the image generation process, enhancing the model's ability to interpret and visualize complex neuroimaging datasets.